Hismile VIO405 Teeth Whitening Kit

 I’ve had a mixed history with my teeth.
 I was terrified of the dentist growing up, so of course, I was blessed with multiple cavities and two extractions before I turned 13.
 It was not a fun time, but praise be my adult teeth came in straight, and it's been mostly smooth sailing from there.

 Like most twenty-somethings, I’ve experimented with teeth whitening in the past, both at home and in the chair.
 While I’ve had minor success (mostly in the chair), I’ve found that the entire process is either too expensive, too time-consuming, too sensitizing, or gives me eczema around my mouth.

-I actually called on Nik Mirkovic and Alex Tomic of Hismile to help me explain this one, because the science behind the new formula is actually really interesting.
-In short, active ingredient PAP (called Phthalimidoperoxycaproicacid, for those with a degree in rocket science) is a molecule that hails from the bleach family, but doesn’t whiten in the same aggressive way that hydrogen peroxide does.
+I actually called on Nik Mirkovic and Alex Tomic of Hismile to help me explain this one because the science behind the new formula is actually really interesting.
+In short, the active ingredient PAP (called Phthalimidoperoxycaproicacid, for those with a degree in rocket science) is a molecule that hails from the bleach family but doesn’t whiten in the same aggressive way that hydrogen peroxide does.

 “Hydrogen peroxide and PAP are both categorized as oxidants, and to whiten the teeth there needs to be an oxidant present,” Mirkovic explains.
 “But the difference is the mechanism of action, or how it breaks down to attack stains on the surface of the tooth.
 To put it simply, peroxide will break down anything in its path via free radicals, whereas the PAP molecule goes through a process called epoxidation, which is much more targeted to the stain itself.
 This is why it has zero impact on the gums or tooth enamel, meaning the user doesn’t experience any pain or sensitivity.”